-Way back when I lived in a small town, my favorite Saturday morning ritual was gathering the kids, grabbing a few tote bags, and slowly strolling the farmers market.
+Way back when I lived in a small town, my favorite Saturday morning ritual was gathering the kids, grabbing a few tote bags, and slowly strolling the farmers' market.

 There was an Amish farmer who sold the sweetest organic berries you could imagine.
 We’d catch up on the week’s happenings, and I’d fill our sacks to the brim.

-I’d make a batch of this cashew cream dip early in the morning, and by the time we got back, the fruit would be warm from the sun, just begging to be dunked.
+I’d make a batch of cashew cream dip early in the morning, and by the time we got back, the fruit would be warm from the sun, just begging to be dunked.
+There’s nothing quite like a fresh fruit platter paired with a creamy, delicious dip made from just a handful of healthy ingredients.

 Why this recipe works